-There’s a variety of places offering coronavirus testing, including urgent care centers, travel clinics, fire stations, pop-up sites, most hospitals, pharmacies and a few airports.
+There’s a variety of places offering coronavirus testing, including urgent care centers, travel clinics, fire stations, pop-up sites, most hospitals, pharmacies and some airports.

 If you can’t find an in-person testing site, you can order one to be delivered to your house.
 One such option is Pixel, an at-home nasal swab collection kit from LabCorp for individuals 18 years or older who meet criteria to warrant a test.
 The FDA-authorized RT-PCR kit arrives in about two days, and results are returned within a few days.